 During one of his visits to Liverpool Dickens researched information for one of the short stories in his ‘Uncommercial Traveller’ collection.
 The essay, ‘Poor Mercantile Jack’, describes the experiences and some of the characters that the protagonist of the story comes across whilst accompanying a policeman on patrol around the byways and alleys that surrounded the docks of Liverpool.
 To help with his research, Dickens was sworn in as a Special Constable so that he could accompany the police around the docks on a real night patrol.
 We are not 100% certain which station he was posted at, but it seems most likely that it was at Campbell Square Bridewell as that is the bridewell that is closest to where he would have been on patrol.

 The old Campbell Square Bridewell is now somewhat more hospitable than it would have been in 1860, when Dickens visited.
-It is now Furnival’s Well (named after Furnival’s Inn.
-A place in London were Dickens rented rooms in the mid-1830s) and is a rather nice upmarket bar.
-You can even sit in one of the converted cells whilst you enjoy one of their excellent cocktails – ask Tristan, the head barman, to recommend one if you’re not sure what to have.
+It was, until a couple of weeks ago, Furnival’s Well (named after Furnival’s Inn.
+A place in London were Dickens rented rooms in the mid-1830s) and was a rather nice upmarket bar.
+You could even sit in one of the converted cells whilst you enjoyed one of their excellent cocktails.
+Sadly they have now closed but the building will see a new lease of life as new owners take over.